 – Otherwise, TargetDecLayerIdList contains only one nuh_layer_id value that is equal to 0.

+The variable HevcPrefixBytePresent, is specified as follows:

+If some external means, not specified in this Specification, is available to set HevcPrefixBytePresent, HevcPrefixBytePresent is set by the external means.

+Otherwise, HevcPrefixBytePresent is set equal to 0.

 The variable HighestTid, which identifies the highest temporal sub-layer to be decoded, is specified as follows:

 – If some external means, not specified in this Specification, is available to set HighestTid, HighestTid is set by the external means.